What Does the Bible Say About Mountains?

 10. Matthew 14:23 – “After he had dismissed them, he went up on a mountainside by himself to pray.
 Later that night, he was there alone.”
 Jesus’ retreat to the mountain to pray underscores the importance of solitude with God for spiritual strength and guidance.

-See also What Does the Bible Say About Fitness?
+See also What Does the Bible Say About Hypocrites?

 Mountains in the Bible serve as powerful metaphors for God’s majesty, the challenges we face, and the spiritual heights we are called to ascend.
 Through these verses, we see how mountains are woven into the fabric of God’s interaction with humanity, offering lessons of faith, revelations of glory, and promises of restoration.